 Most diaper sprayers give you control of the pressure via a trigger, to turn the flow on and off.
 The more you squeeze the trigger, the more water, and the more pressure.

 Some sprayers have a splash guard to prevent flying poop.
 This is generally a bucket with a drain in the bottom you secure the diaper to, usually with clips, and the debris and water go straight down the toilet.

 A diaper sprayer can vary greatly in price.
 However, just think of the savings you can make on disposable diaper liners.
 It will pay for itself over time.

 You shouldn’t need to call a plumber to get a diaper sprayer fitted.
 They are supplied with all the components and instructions for quick and easy fitting.

 Once fitted, you don’t want your diaper sprayer leaking all over the bathroom floor and causing damage.
 Make sure it has its own shut-off valve that can be engaged when not in use.

 The Best Diaper Sprayers of 2022

-Here are my top seven picks currently on the market.
+Here are our top diaper sprayer reviews currently on the market.

 1. Aquaus SprayMate & Aquaus 360 Premium Diaper Sprayer

 The Aquaus Spraymate is a higher-end diaper sprayer.
 The 5-piece package is, however, worth the investment.
 It comes with a sprayer with multiple spray heads, a splash guard, diaper clips, a drip tray, and a handy tool to move the diaper as you rinse it.

 You don’t need to touch the diaper once it’s clipped to the guard, which — by the way — looks a bit like a small garbage bin with legs.
 The legs fit perfectly over the rim of the toilet and there is a hole at the bottom.
 This allows the water and poop to escape down the sloped sides and into the bowl.